 According to a national Public/Private Ventures (P/PV) study, our one-to-one matches truly make an impact in children's lives.
 A Big Brothers Big Sisters’ match is carefully administered and held to the strictest standards.
 Agencies strive for matches that are not only safe and well suited to each child’s needs, but also harmonious and built to last.

 But don’t just think of us as simply matchmakers.
 We provide ongoing support and supervision to the Big, the Little, and the Little’s family.
 We offer training and advice to help ensure that the match is working for everyone involved.
 And local agencies even receive their own ongoing training and consulting from the Big Brothers Big Sisters of America national office.
 This web of support helps maximize the likelihood that a Big Brothers Big Sisters relationship will thrive.

-Matt Doubleday and Margit Colburn are our 2019 Bigs of the Year.
-Check out the stories of their matches with Andrew and Kylie below.
+Paul Lovy and Jody Chesley are our 2020 Bigs of the Year.
+Check out the stories of their matches below.